 Under threat of homelessness

 It is very important to us to help prevent you from becoming homeless.
 To have the best chance of achieving this we need to know as soon as possible if you are under the threat of homelessness.
-Please contact the service using the following contact details if you believe you’re at risk of becoming homeless:
+The fastest way to get assistance is by completing an online application

 Homelessness can only be prevented in one of two ways.
 We can either help to keep you where you are, or we can assist you with moving somewhere else.
 Knowing the reason you are being asked to leave your home is a good starting point, as this can help inform you of the opportunities to explore.